-It’s perfect to start any party and pair with classic appetizers like marinated mozzarella, or to cap off a great meal as a liquid dessert!
+This vanilla espresso martini is a great way to start any party, just pair it with classic appetizers like marinated mozzarella.
+It’s also the best way to cap off a great meal as a liquid dessert– no dessert plates needed!
 It’s sweetened using a homemade demerara syrup, but if you want to level up the vanilla taste you can also use a homemade vanilla syrup!

 why this espresso martini recipe is a classic…